yasslab/railsguides.jp/guides/source/4_0_release_notes.md

 * Turbolinks
 * Russian Doll Caching

 These release notes cover only the major changes.
-To learn about various bug fixes and changes, please refer to the change logs or check out the [list of commits](https://github.com/rails/rails/commits/4-0-stable) in the main Rails repository on GitHub.
+To learn about various bug fixes and changes, please refer to the change logs or check out the [list ofcommits](https://github.com/rails/rails/commits/4-0-stable) in the main Rails repository on GitHub.

 --------------------------------------------------------------------------------